Road Rage Accidents

 - Males under the age of 19 are most likely to drive aggressively.

 - 50 percent of drivers on the receiving end of aggressive behavior have admitted to responding with aggressive behavior.

 - 2 percent of motorists admit they tried to run an aggressive driver off of the road.

-The person who acted negligently needs to be held accountable for their actions and I will fight to ensure that they are held responsible.
+The person who acted negligently needs to be held accountable for their actions, and I will fight to ensure that they are held responsible.
 I have been practicing personal injury law exclusively since 1982, and I will go to great lengths to ensure that my clients are satisfied with the outcome of their cases.Choosing an Attorney for Your Road Rage Accident Case

 It’s almost impossible to decide which attorney is right for your road rage accident case in the sea of attorneys out there who boast that they are the “best personal injury attorney” on the planet.

 The truth is: none of them are “the best” attorney.
 We will not claim to be “the best” attorney, either.

 We will point you in the direction of my past clients’ opinions about me.
 Sure, we have a testimonials page, but everyone knows that we can pick and choose which testimonials to put on our website and which ones to toss out.
-Where you want to do your research for potential lawyers is on Avvo, where we have no control over what our clients say about us.
+You want to do your research for potential lawyers on Avvo, where we have no control over what our clients say about us.
 Or you could go to Yelp, where client opinions are not cherry-picked, nor are they paid for.

 For more advice on how to find the best attorney for your serious personal injury case, you can check out this YouTube video below:Road Rage FAQ

 What is road rage?